-If you’re looking for opportunities where your CEO connects with employees, arrange for them to share a meal.
+If you’re looking for opportunities where your CEO connects with employees, arrange for a company-wide lunch and learn.
 Setting up lunches where the CEO, or senior leaders, can break bread with your team members is a win-win for everyone at the table.

-The benefits of lunch with the CEO programs
+The benefits of a lunch and learn with the CEO

 CEOs and other company leaders have a lot on their plates, and face-to-face meetings are a big part of the job.
 A Harvard Business Review survey of 27 CEOs over a three-month period found that this kind of face time took up 61% of their work hours.